camdenorrb/ZambieGame/README.md

 # ZambieGame
-A 2D fortress war game, Huemins vs Zambies
+A 2D fortress war game, Huemins vs Zambies that I made as a high school project

 ### Special thanks to: